divc13/ParselTongue/README.md

 The analogy becomes clearer if you consider your daily language to be Python and ParselTongue, the languages of serpents, to be the x86-64 assembly code.
 It is much easier for us to program in a high level language like Python, but it would be tremendous amount of work to program directly in assembly.
 Hence our objective and motivation for this project is to create a compiler to translate specifically Python 3.12 to x86-64 assembly code.

-## Roadmap: Building the superpower for you
+## Milestones: Building the superpower for you

 We aim to build the translator in three phases as below: